jgerhart/Secronom-Zombies/secronom/README.txt

 -  SKITTERING WEAVER (changed how it heals allies, due to relentless healing when a player is targeted.
 Instead of direct melee attacks, it uses spell to execute its ability)

-~  SADDLER REWORKS (they are parasites which manipulates sentient targets, thus removing their acid prowess entirely)
+~  SADDLER REWORKS (they are parasites which manipulates sentient targets, thus removing their acid prowess entirely) ~  MONSTER SPAWNGROUP REBALANCES (balanced the spawnrate for both vanilla and secronom)

 	=>PAST UPDATES<=